 To solve the problem of multi-fidelity classification, one can use a wide range of machine learning methods, starting from stacking-based ensemble of the classifiers [21], through the composite neural networks [22], to Bayesian neural networks [23] and Gaussian processes [24].
 The final choice of the method, however, depends on the downstream application and the nature of the data.
 For example, in case of large-scale categorical datasets, one should choose stacking-based ensemble of the decision trees.
 In contrast, for small datasets with real-valued features and a need of estimating uncertainty of predictions, one needs Bayesian neural networks or Gaussian processes.
-The former is more flexible in modeling various dependencies of data (e.g. approximate non-stationary kernels or non-linear correlations between low- and high-fidelity values).
-However, the latter allows incorporating domain knowledge into the model via the form of the kernel, which is useful, for example, when the problem has some periodic structure.
-In contrast, capturing such peculiarities is difficult for (Bayesian) neural networks [25].
+The former is more flexible in modeling various dependencies of data (e.g. approximate non-stationary kernels or non-linear correlations between low- and high-fidelity values), however, such models can give over-confident predictions in out-of-sample areas, leading to worse performance of active learning (or active search) methods [25].
 In this work, we propose a co-kriging model for latent low- and high- fidelity functions and extend the Laplace inference algorithm for Gaussian process classification to handle this case.
 The novelty of our work with respect to other existing ones is adaptation of the co-kriging model to the classification problem.
 This model imposes specific dependency and order on sources of data, which help the model achieve better performance than more general methods in cases when nature of data is well explained by the model.
 We evaluate the proposed method on three groups of datasets: artificially generated under the model assumptions, real benchmark datasets with simulated noise for low-fidelity labels and real datasets with true noise.
 Additionally, contribution of our work includes study of effects of budget distribution among variable fidelity sources under different noise conditions and sensitivity analysis of the proposed model to its hyperparameters.